 - A web browser should automatically launch

 - Follow the steps listed to register your device

 - For more detailed instructions, refer to the University IT Service Desk's "Connecting to the Campus Network," which contains more information with screenshots.

-- More information about the wireless network available in the Library is on our Wireless Network page.
+- Find more information about the wireless network available in the Library.

 Students with disabilities have access to library resources.
 Dupré Library complies with Title II of the Americans with Disabilities Act (1990).

-- Reference & Research Services can assist in locating books and services within the Library.
+- The Reference Desk can assist in locating books and services within the Library.

 - The Library website employs the web accessibility's guidelines provided by the University Web Style Guide.